goshevs/sparkHPC/README.md

 users **MUST** do the following:

 1. Identify the hosts that were part of the cluster.
-Host names are listed in files `master` and `slaves` in the user selected configuration directory
+Host names are listed in files `master` and `workers` in the user selected configuration directory

 2. `ssh` to every host and kill the spark processes (users may wish to do this with a custom script)